 (JOE addresses GEORGE, BELLA, and DEVIL, all seated at their table)

 There.
-That lyric.
 The scat singing.
+Did you see what happened?
 That’s the way I think it is.

 BELLA